-However before issuing the war cry 'You'll be hearing from my solicitor!' take a moment and try to keep a few things in mind.
+However before issuing the war cry 'You'll be hearing from my solicitor!' take a moment, consider your options, and try to keep a few things in mind.

-Keep calm and carry on talking
+Keep calm and carry on talking.

-Use the correct channels
+Use the correct channels as a customer.

-Talk to the right person or department.
-For example if your dispute is about a faulty item you have purchased, then a manager or customer service representative will be more able to help you get it replaced than a trainee sales assistant.
-If you are not sure who to talk to, make polite enquiries until you find the right person.
+Talk to the right person or department about your issue.
+For example if your dispute is about a faulty item you have purchased, then a manager or dedicated customer service representative will be better placed to help you get it replaced than a member of the sales team.

-Don't make threats
+Don't make threats.

-Keep a record
+Keep a record of events.

 If matters do need legal action and in extreme cases have to go to court, you will need to provide evidence of the problem.
 So keeping notes, photographs, documents and anything else that is relevant will be important.
 This documentation will also help you demonstrate all you have done to try to resolve the issue before being forced in taking legal action.

-You will be hearing from my solicitor
+You will be hearing from my solicitor!